mttmtt31/compIntelligence_2022/lab2/README.md

 ## Methodology
 ### Problem encoding
-To better encode the problem, we turned the initial population from a list of lists into an array of booleans in the space $\R^P$.
+To better encode the problem, we turned the initial population from a list of lists into an array of booleans, where each boolean represents a list inside the problem's list of lists.

 ### Fitness of a candidate
 Our methodology is strongly based on the definition of **fitness** of a given candidate, which has been slightly modified compared to what has been seen in class.